RZB1414/volleyApp-API/README.md

 		- `stats` (record of column label → string/number values)

 The API validates the payload with Zod.
 Validation errors return **400** with the structured issues, successful saves reply with **201** and `{ "matchId": "<uuid>" }`, and unexpected failures bubble up as **500**.

+Provide `?ownerId=<user-id>` when listing reports to have the API filter before returning results.
+Otherwise fetch the latest records and filter client-side via the `ownerId` attribute.

 Listing reports: